pub trait WidgetExt: IsA<Widget> + 'static {

 Retrieves the widget’s allocation.

-Note, when implementing a layout container: a widget’s allocation
+Note, when implementing a layout widget: a widget’s allocation

 will be its “adjusted” allocation, that is, the widget’s parent